"The killer is coming!"

 Released in 1980, the Prom Night

-opens with the unfortunate death of a child, when a group of kids playing a variation of hide-and-seek in an abandoned building teases a girl and she falls from a window.
-The kids never told anyone what happened and the little girl's death was blamed on Leonard Murch, a psychopathic child molester who is caught shortly after.
+teasing a girl, leading her to fall from a window.
+The kids never told anyone what happened and the little girl's death was blamed on Leonard Murch, a psychopathic sex fiend who is caught shortly after.

 The film features Jamie Lee Curtis